solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for Remote Field Devices.md

 Fabrikam has collected and compiled thorough maintenance and operational data of rod pump components and used this information to identify failure thresholds that identify an immediate or impending mechanical failure.
 Each of the elements of the rod pump's mechanism generates a consistent pattern in their telemetry when operating under normal conditions.
 If one of these components starts to degrade or suffers an operational failure, the signal reflects this change in status.
 When this change in status occurs, Fabrikam would like to automatically send an alert to engineers and field pump supervisors so they can potentially mitigate the issue and prevent damage to the failing and related components.
 In many cases, the fuel rod's onboard controller can modify the operating parameters of the pump to avoid or mitigate the impact of unexpected changes.
 Alternatively, if necessary, it can shut down the pump before any damage occurs and notify the company that repairs are necessary—protecting the machinery, and preventing potential environmental damage.
 Fabrikam would like to have a mechanism within their solution to send commands to rod pump controllers to modify these operating parameters remotely.

 Their goal in the use of these monitoring capabilities and controls is to increase operator efficiency and safety.
 Addressing a typical maintenance issue takes several people and at least three days of system downtime at the cost of up to $20,000 USD a day, not including parts and labor.
-"By proactively identifying pump problems through automated monitoring, companies reduce unplanned downtime, which decreases costs, increases production, and increases the agility of maintenance services," says Fabrikam's Chief Engineer, Peter Guerin.
+"By proactively identifying pump problems through automated monitoring, companies reduce unplanned downtime, which decreases costs, increases production, and increases the agility of maintenance services," says Fabrikam's Chief Technology Officer, Peter Guerin.
 He adds that the majority of industrial accidents don't happen at the well site; they happen when personnel is driving between sites.
 By eliminating the need for many site visits, they can reduce those accidents.

 They would like to understand their options for expediting the implementation of the PoC.
 Specifically, they are looking to learn what offerings Azure provides that could enable a quick end-to-end start on the infrastructure for monitoring and managing devices and the system metadata.
 On top of this, they are curious about what other platform services Azure provides that they should consider in this scenario.